-And so this tale is not only that of the man who paces the rampart high above me, but of myself, the dark twin who tried and failed to destroy him.
-It’s the tale of Ferdiad the Serpent, of his fall, and of his rise, of his becoming something he’d long dreamed of but never truly believed in.
+And so this tale is not only that of the man who paces the starlit rampart high above me, but of myself, the dark twin who tried and failed to destroy him.
+It’s the story of Ferdiad the Serpent, of his fall, and of his rise, of his becoming everything he’d long dreamed of but never truly believed in, then becoming something else entirely.
 It’s a tale that, like all tales, could begin anywhere.
-But the journey of that becoming starts, perhaps, in a Dun on the edge of the sea, in Dalriada, a few weeks after Lughnasadh, over four years ago.
+But the journey of that becoming starts, perhaps, in a Dun on the edge of a fretful sea, in Dalriada, a few weeks after Lughnasadh, four years ago.

 THE SERPENT IN SPRING

 Dun Treoin in Dalriada, Samhain 461, and summer 487 AD

 They came for them at Samhain.
 All over the west and north they came for the eight-year-old boys on the night they called The Night of Endings.
 But for the boys themselves it was a beginning – the start of their lives as the men they were supposed to become.